Chahars

 Yurts of the Nomadic Chahar People.
 Inner Mongolia, China, 1874.

 The revolt was put down within two months; the Qing then crushed the rebels in a battle on April 20, 1675, killing Abunai and all his followers.
 Their title was abolished, all Chahar Mongol royal males were executed even if they were born to Manchu Qing princesses, and all Chahar Mongol royal females were sold into slavery except the Manchu Qing princesses.
-As a result of the rebellion, the Chahar Mongols were reorganized into Banners and moved to around Zhangjiakou.
-The Chahar Mongols did not belong to a league but were directly controlled by the Emperor.
+As a result of the rebellion, the Chahar Mongols were reorganized into the Eight Banners of Chahar, an administrative system resembling the imperial Eight Banners system, and moved to around Zhangjiakou.
+The Chahar Eight Banners did not belong to a league but were directly controlled by the Emperor.
 The Qing authorities resettled some of their population from the suburbs of Hohhot and Dolon Nor to the Ili River after the fall of the Dzungar Khanate in c.
 1758.
 They were largely mixed with the Dzungar people and Torghut of the region.

 When Outer Mongolia declared its independence from the Qing in 1911, 100 households under former vice-governor Sumya fled from Xinjiang via the Russian border to Mongolia.
 They were resettled by the Khalkha in the west of Kyakhta.
 Sumiya and his Tsahars contributed to the revolution of 1921.
 They are known as the Selenge's Tsahar since settled in Selenge.

 Many of the Chinese troops during the occupation of Mongolia in 1919 were Chahar Mongols, which has been a major cause for animosity between Khalkhas and Inner Mongols.